gdalle/MPROCourses/DECO/dantzig_wolfe.typ

 Split the variables.

+== Flow subproblems

+A very common case.

+#exercise[Vertex and ray pricing][
+  Which algorithm can be used to solve both pricing subproblems for a flow?
+]

+Bellman-Ford will either identify a negative-cost cycle or find an elementary shortest path.
+In special cases we can do even better, e.g. for acyclic graphs (topological sort).

 == Getting an integer solution

-#proposition[MIP-ifying][
+There are some heuristics to get a suboptimal integer solution from the output of the DW decomposition.

+#remark[MIP-ifying][
-  Suppose we run column generation then solve the restricted main problem one last time as an integer program (forcing vertex coefficients to be zero or one).
+  Idea: run column generation then solve the restricted main problem one last time as an integer program (forcing vertex coefficients to be zero or one).
-  Then we get a feasible solution with a gap of at most...
+  Then we get a feasible solution to the original MILP.
 ]

-Note that this requires a call to an exact pricing oracle.

 == Take-home messages

 When to use DW?

+- Not appropriate for general problems without structure.
+- When the pricing subproblems are independent (block-diagonal structure).
+- When pricing can be done with a dedicated solver.
-Decomposition into many parallel subproblems, NP-hard in theory (avoid perfect formulations) but well-solved in practice.
-Weakly NP-hard (e.g. knapsack) is a good balance.
+- Especially relevant when pricing is NP-hard in theory (perfect formulations don't give better bounds) but well-solved in practice.
+Weakly NP-hard is a good balance (knapsack).

 #bibliography("DECO.bib")